SAP-samples/cloud-extension-sales-middleware/README.md

 ## Design Architecture Diagrams
-Sales middleware use case running on SAP Business Technology Platform using Kyma Runtime(on top of K8S).
+The sales middleware use case runs on SAP Business Technology Platform using Kyma Runtime (on top of Kubernetes).

-High Level Target Design which is including mobile application being out of scope of this use case, but is included to show the full communication.
+Pictured here is the high-level target design - this includes the mobile application, which is out of scope for this use case, but is included to show the full communication.

 ![](images/HL-SalesMiddleware-UseCase.png)

 <br/><br/>
-Bellow there is two diagrams showing different aproaches to extend functionality of SAP Cloud Sales:
+Below there are two diagrams showing different aproaches to extend the functionality of SAP Cloud Sales:

 - Sales service is using CAP framework to extend the Sales Cloud API.
   Using Redis for caching.